-What is Bonding?
+What is Cosmetic Bonding?

-How Bonding is Performed
+How is it Performed?

-Avoid acids (such as vinegar, tomatoes, or pineapples) and alcohol which can damage the resins.
+- Avoid acids (such as vinegar, tomatoes, or pineapples) and alcohol which can damage the resins.

-Avoid items that can stain bonding material such as cigarettes, coffee, tea, and berries.
+- Avoid items that can stain bonding material such as cigarettes, coffee, tea, and berries.

-Do not put excess pressure on resins.
+- Do not put excess pressure on resins.
 Chewing ice, popcorn kernels and hard candy can cause damage.